Endesa Termic

-Endesa Termic is a 356 m chimney belonging to the thermal power station (i.e.:coal power plant) held by Spanish utility Endesa at As Pontes de García Rodríguez in the outskirts of Ferrol in the province of A Coruña, north-western Spain.
+Endesa Termic is a 356 m chimney belonging to the coal power plant held by Spanish utility Endesa at As Pontes de García Rodríguez in the outskirts of Ferrol in the province of A Coruña, north-western Spain.
 Endesa Termic was built in 1974 and is the second tallest chimney in Europe.

+The plant is currently undergoing a process of adaptation to the higher calorific value of hard coal due to the end of lignite extraction in the local mine.
+Another combined-cycle thermal power plant is currently being tested, which uses gas as fuel and produces 800 MW of power between its three turbines: two gas turbines and one steam turbine.
+The steam used by the latter is produced using the heat from the exhaust gases of the gas turbines.